drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

-While uploading a new file to a folder that already exists in your repository is fairly simple, creating a new folder in GitHub and uploading a new file to that folder can be suprisingly tricky (GitHub does not allow for the creation of new blank folders):
+While uploading a new file to a folder that already exists in your repository is fairly simple, creating a new folder in GitHub and uploading a new file to that folder can be surprisingly tricky (GitHub does not allow for the creation of new blank folders):

 To upload a new **code or markdown** file to a new folder: